Mogontiacum: Naming

 The name Mogontiacum is composed of the Celtic name Mogo(n), the Celtic suffix -ontiu- (as in Vesontio/Besançon) and the affiliation suffix *-āko, Latinised to -(i)acum.
 It thus contains the name of the Celtic god Mogon as a component.
 The name could have been derived from a Celtic settlement of the Aresaces, a section of the Treveri people, located in the immediate vicinity of the legionary camp.
 These were located at the end of the first century BCE in the area of today's Mainz-Weisenau and Mainz-Bretzenheim.
 Mogontiacum was first mentioned in historiography by the Roman historian Tacitus in his work Histories, written at the beginning of the 2nd century, in connection with the Revolt of the Batavi.
 The derived spelling Moguntiacum is also common.
 Abbreviations and different spellings were also common at the time of Roman rule.
 For example, Moguntiacum was abbreviated to Moguntiaco in the Tabula Peutingeriana.
 Epigraphically, the city name is first documented on a milestone from the Claudian period.

 History

 The almost 500-year Roman history of Mogontiacum can be divided into four simplified periods: The first period begins with the founding of the city towards the end of the 1st century BCE and ends with the establishment of the province of Germania superior and the appointment of Mogontiacum as the provincial capital.
 The period between 90 CE and 260 CE covers the city's golden age until the fall of the Limes, when Mogontiacum once again became a border town of the Roman Empire.
-In the third period, from 260 to 350 CE, the city undergoes profound changes in the face of internal turbulence in the Roman Empire and the growing threat from Germanic warriors.
-The final period from 350 CE to 470 CE reflects the decline of the city, which was plundered and devastated several times during this period.
+In the third period, from 260 to 350 CE, the city underwent profound changes in the face of internal turbulence in the Roman Empire and the growing threat from Germanic warriors.
+The final period from 350 CE to 470 CE reflects the decline of the city, which was plundered and devastated several times.